All Episodes

 Anyway, but let's go back in time.

-So the president this morning said that this terrorist immigrant that killed eight people and wounded all these others with this rental truck, entered the U.S. through the diversity visa lottery program, and that it was President Schumer and others that loosened the nation's borders.
+So the president this morning said that this terrorist immigrant that killed eight people and wounded all these others with this rental truck entered the U.S. through the diversity visa lottery program and that it was President Schumer and others that loosened the nation's borders.

 Well, it's just a fact.

-Now, the president at the time didn't provide the evidence of this, so we did some digging this morning, and what do we find?
+Now, the president at the time didn't provide the evidence of this, so we did some digging this morning.

-Because if you found Google, you guys are all upset.
+NBC News, you can use Google, because if you found Google, you guys are all upset.

 He didn't cite any evidence.